pl48415/openvpn-install-advanced/README.md

 You can choose whether or not use a static preshared key for an additional layer of security.

 You can create UDP or TCP server or both of them and choose a port for each of them.
+Before choosing TCP to be installed please look at http://sites.inka.de/bigred/devel/tcp-tcp.html to understand the implications

 You can create personal DNS resolver that is accessible only through vpn so you can tunnel even DNS requests.